-If any member of B3 is related to, has contributed to, or is actively funding (through donations, or Patreon) or supporting (monetary, residential, etc) a project then the title will not be covered on the website in the news, video, or reviews section.
-Editorials, Submissions, or Op-Eds are welcome however, but, the author (be it the one connected or not) must state the connections at the start of the article.
+If a member of B3 is related to, has contributed to, or is actively funding (through donations, or Patreon) or supporting (monetary, residential, etc) somebody’s project then the title will not be covered on the website by that person in the news, video, or reviews section.
+Editorials, Submissions, or Op-Eds are welcome however, but, the author (be it the one connected or not) will state their connections at the start of the article.

 All that said, we will not in any way limit or attempt to control the opinions of our contributors or team.
 It is a human right to have an opinion and be able to express it.
 So, I don’t want any of this “He said, she said” jibber-jabber – and nobody will be pulled up on buying a cup of coffee for someone else in the industry.